 Booting up the Emulator

-1. Insert the SD Card into the Pi as well as connect the mouse, keyboard, network cord and power supply.
+1. Insert the SD Card into the Pi as well as connect the mouse, keyboard, ethernet cord and power supply.

 2. The Pi will now boot up and launch into RetroPie.